-- a. management internally e.g. through behaviour and bullying policies with the provision of pastoral support - b. offering early help to prevent escalation of harmful behaviours into sexual violence (this can be provided via a multi-agency approach) - c. referral to children's social care (where a child has been harmed or is at risk of harm or in immediate danger) - d. reporting to the police in parallel with a referral to children's social care (where a report of rape, assault by penetration or sexual assault is made)
+- a. management internally e.g. through behaviour and bullying policies with the provision of pastoral support - b. offering early help to prevent escalation of harmful behaviours into sexual violence (this can be provided via a multi-agency approach) - c. offering early help to provide support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse. - d. referral to children's social care (where a child has been harmed or is at risk of harm or in immediate danger) - e. reporting to the police in parallel with a referral to children's social care (where a report of rape, assault by penetration or sexual assault is made)